-Kansas defines "kinship care" as the placement of a child in the home of the child's relative or in the home of another adult with whom the child or the child's parent already has a close emotional tie (K.S.A.
+In Kansas statute "kinship care" is defined as the placement of a child in the home of the child's relative or in the home of another adult with whom the child or the child's parent already has a close emotional tie (K.S.A.
 38-2202).
+DCF has utilized this definition for policy as well, and notes "DCF strongly advocates care for children by their kin as the first choice for placement when the child's family/relative cannot provide adequate care."
+(PPM 5235 Licensed/Approved Home for Non-Relative Placements).

 Relatives may, but are not required to, obtain a foster home license.
-Unlicensed relatives will be paid between eleven and sixty-one dollars per day (per child) based on the child's level of care assessment.
+Unlicensed relatives are paid based on the need established by the level of care tools each CWCMP utilizes.
+The range for this type of placement ranges from \$11.00 per day to \$61.00 per day, per child based on their needs.
 Specific CWCMP staff help support and maintain relative placements.
 If relatives choose to become licensed, they must meet the same regulatory safety standards and requirements as other licensed family foster homes.
+Though some non-safety concerns in the home may be waived, such as if the windows are not the correct regulated size.

-DCF has recently began messaging and encouraging relatives to become licensed though, as this open up more supports for the family including sponsorship by a Child Placing Agency and a higher foster care subsidy rate.
-As part of this effort to become a Kin First State, DCF is able to waive some noncompliance items if it is non-safety related in nature.
-A relative who becomes a licensed foster home will essentially double their foster care subsidy rate.
+In January 2021, DCF began messaging and encouraging relatives to become licensed though, as this open up more supports for the family including sponsorship by a Child Placing Agency and a higher foster care subsidy rate.
+In continued support of this endeavor, DCF entered into a separate contract with the Children's Alliance of Kansas to also develop kin/relative specific pre-service training.
+It is intended for this curriculum to be a parallel model to other pre-service trainings offered to foster/adoptive families across the state (TIPS-MAPP and TIPS-Deciding Together).
+It is anticipated this curriculum will be ready for relatives to begin utilizing in Summer of 2022.

 Non-related kin must obtain licensure.
-However, agency policy allows children to be placed with nonrelated kin prior to the completion of pre-service foster parent training.
+However, agency policy allows children to be placed with non-related kin prior to the completion of pre-service foster parent training.
 Non-related kin are issued a temporary license within 30 days of placement.
 Non-related kin are provided a monthly subsidy equal to the rate a licensed foster home would receive for the same level of care, once a temporary license is obtained.
 A standard license is issued once all training and other requirements have been completed.